arianaberger/react-final-project/NOTES.md

 1. Account form not resetting again

-2. fix reducers so i don't have to do accounts.accounts
+3. fix reducers so i don't have to do accounts.accounts
-3. Transaction forms don't seem to be resetting
-  - they also need to redirect to the main page

-4. need to just totally redo add transaction links ...
+4. How to not include parent debits in main account list??

 - can wrap component with withRouter to get access to this.props.match props, etc https://medium.com/@jeremylenz/react-router-basics-what-i-wish-theyd-told-me-37b29201d40a